 Marketing isn’t about selling.
 It’s about relating.
 And the more life experience someone has, the easier it is for them to relate to more people.
 You want marketing advisors who’ve traveled.
 You want people who have kids.
 You want people with diverse hobbies and it doesn’t matter much what they are.

 If you recruit people who have work in their lives but nothing else, you’ll get a myopic view of your product or service.
 You want a broad view that only life experience can create.

 No one in marketing works alone.
 Go into any agency and you see people working in teams to come up with solutions because they know that creativity doesn’t happen in a vacuum.

 The same is true with marketing advisory boards.
 You want people who want to work with other people and have a proven record of knowing how to do it.
-You want people who can listen, add value to the conversation and understand how to “yes, and…”
+You want marketing advisors who can listen, add value to the conversation, and understand how to “yes, and…”

-Part of our value is our huge network of people with experience serving on boards.
-If you’re thinking of putting a marketing advisory board together and you need people, drop Janice a note at [email protected] and she can help you get the recruiting process started.
+Part of Impetus Digital‘s value is our huge network of people with experience serving on boards.
+If you’re thinking of putting an advisory board together and you need marketing advisors, drop Janice a note at email@example.com and she can help you get the recruiting process started.